a20 Joe Salmons : Language Sciences, University of Wisconsin

 Research

 My research is mostly in collaboration with students and colleagues, aiming to advance our understanding of speech sounds, how they work as systems, how they are produced and perceived, how they are situated in society and how they change over time.
 Our work integrates research, teaching and outreach.
-These days, I'm doing a lot with phonological, morphological and diachronic issues in Algonquian languages.
-This includes a large collaborative project on Algonquian comparative linguistics.
-I also try to understand language contact and language shift, including heritage languages.
-On language shift, I'm really excited that The Verticalization Model of Language Shift is out now, edited by Josh Brown.
-I work occasionally on morphology, and other issues.
+These days, I'm working to learn about Algonquian languages but also doing some general theoretical work in various areas.

 Below are some projects currently in preparation or even in the pipeline for publication.
 (Already published material is under the "CV" link.)
 I'm happy to share unpublished work, especially in exchange for comments and suggestions.